Prerelease:Final Fantasy VI

 "If these magic powers that dwell inside me can be useful..."

-- This line is not present in Japanese FF6 script.
+- This line is not present in the Japanese Final Fantasy VI script.
 You'd see this line featured in promotional material however.

-- Her character introduction does not have her mounting Magitek in final.
+- Her character introduction does not have her mounting Magitek in the final.

 ロック「どろぼう？ 俺を呼ぶならトレジャーハンターと 言ってくれ。